Joseph Strickland: Politics

 On November 4, 2012, days before the 2012 United States presidential election, Strickland led a public rally and prayer service in Tyler, asking attendees to turn toward God before the election.
 In an editorial for the Tyler Morning Telegraph, Strickland said:

 The fundamental truths that once were and still should be the bedrock of our society are being challenged daily.
 I believe the election on Nov.
 6 brings a great task to all of us as people of faith to soberly reflect on what we believe and how those beliefs should be embodied in our laws and supported by our leaders.

 In September 2020, after Reverend James Altman made a video stating "You cannot be Catholic and be a Democrat", Strickland told his followers to "heed this message" by Altman, endorsing the video and praising Altman for "courage".
 Altman had made numerous controversial statements, including a July 2020 homily that justified and minimized the effects of lynching, saying that among top three reasons for lynching was due to the victims being perpetrators of crimes like rape or murder, despite prominent cases like Emmett Till.
 Altman was removed from ministry by his bishop in July 2021.
 Strickland again came to his defense, stating "Fr James Altman is in trouble for speaking the truth.
 I originally supported him when he spoke bold truth during the election.
 I continue to support him for speaking the truth in Jesus Christ...Let us pray for him."

-In December 2020, Strickland spoke at a rally in Washington D.C. held by supporters of President Donald Trump who were contesting the reported result of the 2020 United States presidential election.In 2023, Strickland described US president Joe Biden as "evil".
+In December 2020, Strickland spoke at a rally in Washington D.C. held by supporters of President Donald Trump who were contesting the reported result of the 2020 United States presidential election.
+In 2023, Strickland described US president Joe Biden as "evil".

 In March 2025, Strickland published an open letter to Trump, asking him to end "the indiscriminate killing of civilians" by the Israeli Defense Forces in Gaza and to stop U.S. military strikes in Yemen.
 Strickland argued both conflicts violated the just war theory and were leading to "untold humanitarian consequences".
 In September 2025, Strickland criticized Mike Huckabee, the American ambassador to Israel, and Christian Zionism; Strickland also cited In multiplicibus curis and called upon Catholics to "to resist the slaughter of children in Gaza as much as we would oppose the slaughter of children in the womb."

+In January 2026, Strickland has been chosen to say a special prayer under the intercession and protection of Our Lady of Guadalupe, in an event organized by Catholics For Catholics to give Tom Homan the Protector of America award, an award presented by Michael Flynn.